 St. Andrew was a native of Bethsaida in Galilee, a fisherman by trade, and a former disciple of John the Baptist.
 He was the one who introduced his brother Peter to Jesus, saying, "We have found the Messiah."
 Overshadowed henceforth by his brother, Andrew nevertheless appears again in the Gospels as introducing souls to Christ.
 After Pentecost, Andrew took up the apostolate on a much wider scale, and is said to have been martyred at Patras in southern Greece on a cross which was in the form of an "X".
-This type of cross has long been known as "St. Andrew's cross."+Hail and blessed be the hour and moment in which the Son of God was born of the most pure Virgin Mary, at midnight, in Bethlehem, in piercing cold.
-In that hour vouchsafe, O my God! to hear my prayer and grant my desires, through the merits of Our Saviour Jesus Christ, and of His blessed Mother.
+This type of cross has long been known as "St. Andrew's cross."Beginning today the following beautiful prayer is traditionally recited fifteen times a day until Christmas.
+This is a very meditative prayer that helps us increase our awareness of the real focus of Christmas and helps us prepare ourselves spiritually for His coming.+Hail and blessed be the hour and moment in which the Son of God was born of the most pure Virgin Mary, at midnight, in Bethlehem, in piercing cold.
+In that hour vouchsafe, O my God! to hear my prayer and grant my desires, [here mention your request] through the merits of Our Saviour Jesus Christ, and of His blessed Mother.
 Amen.

 St. Andrew (or Andreas) the Apostle